 - African 703: Topics in Teaching African Languages: Communicative Lesson Planning; Flipped Classes and Blended Learning

 - African 926 / Anthro 940: Literary Ethnography

 Dr. Thompson works with students interested in conducting research in the areas of critical applied linguistics, gender and sexuality, cultural approaches to discourse, discourse-centered approaches to culture, and various uses of ethnography, especially linguistic ethnography, literary ethnography, and autoethnography.
-She has supervised recent theses and dissertations addressing the following topics:
+They have supervised recent dissertations addressing the following topics:

 - Representations and enactment of Senegalese women’s sexuality

 - Naming and embodied memories of violence in Kenya

 - Discourses of discrimination among Iranian migrants in Germany

 - Narrative and discursive practices in the Rwandan diaspora surrounding the 1994 genocide against the Tutsi